grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive
-My personal archive of functional based software development projects as well as information on Linux/Bash environment configuration.
+My personal archive of my personnal software development projects and related information.

 The primary purpose of this GitHub repo is to capture what I learn in a way that helps me stay up to speed on a topic.
 I maintain